EU Data Protectionlink

 Fivetran replicates data from Customer databases and cloud sources, processes and loads it into the Customer’s destination.
 Data is not stored longer than 24 hours on Fivetran servers.

-What steps does Fivetran take to secure Service Data?
+What steps does Fivetran take to secure Service Data?link

 Fivetran prioritizes data security and combines enterprise-class security features with comprehensive audits of our applications, systems, and networks to ensure customer and business data is always protected.

 Fivetran runs data connectors on servers in the US and EU regions.
 Customers can configure which of their connectors run in which regions using the dashboard.
 If customers configure their connectors to use our EU servers, their data will not leave the EU during processing.
 Customer Data is cached on Fivetran servers while operations are running, and is expunged within 24 hours after completion.

 Fivetran has a strong commitment to privacy, security, compliance and transparency.
 This includes supporting our customers’ compliance with EU data protection requirements, including those set out in the General Data Protection Regulation (“GDPR”).

 If a Fivetran customer collects, transmits, hosts or analyzes personal data of EU citizens, GDPR requires the company to comply with specific technical and organizational requirement.
 Fivetran does not persistently store Customer Data but we nevertheless assist customers to meet their obligations to:

 - Respond to requests from data subjects to correct, amend or delete personal data;